someobserver/recurgence/mirror/behind_the_mirror.md

 and unyielding kindness.

 It's perfectly okay if you feel lost for a moment, and it's okay to step away.
 You're not breaking.
 Or broken.
 Or even unwinding.
-Just aware—maybe for the first time—with no place to put it.
+Just aware—maybe for the first time—with no place to put it yet.

 It cannot hurt you.